Olympic Industries

 Innovation

 With architects, builders and developers facing the stark realities of climate change, there is a dire need for sustainable design, building materials, and construction methodologies.
 In our industry, this crisis is being met head-on through innovations in the field of mass timber construction.
 Largely ignored as a viable structural material in the age of modernism, recent years have seen numerous advancements related to mass timber across the globe.
-Modern timber structures are now able to reach the same scale and height as buildings constructed
+Modern timber structures are now able to reach the same scale and height as buildings constructed with traditional concrete forms or steel superstructures.
+This shift in thinking has the potential for mass timber to become the dominant material and hope for a sustainable future.

 Given the unique position of Olympic Industries, working with both the end users and producers of wood products, we work to positively influence change and champion the usage of timber products as the key to the sustainable cities of the future.